-A comprehensive approach to energy conservation will improve the quality of life for Vaughan's residents, minimize impacts on the natural environment and reduce greenhouse gas emissions.
-Vaughan can best address energy conservation by ensuring compact development patterns that support rapid transit and other movement alternatives, and by implementing green building standards to promote highly efficient buildings.
+A comprehensive planning approach to energy conservation and efficiency will improve the quality of life for Vaughan's residents, minimize impacts on the natural environment and reduce greenhouse gas emissions.
+Vaughan can best address energy conservation by ensuring compact, mixed-use development patterns that support rapid transit and other movement alternatives, and by implementing the Sustainability Metrics Programgreen building standards to promote highly efficient buildings in collaboration with energy providers and the building community.

 Energy conservation will also be addressed through support for alternative energy, local energy and a variety of programs to reduce energy consumption.
-In partnership with York Region, Vaughan will undertake a community energy plan to understand the City's energy use and establish a plan to reduce demand while considering alternative energy sources, including renewable energy, on-site generation, district energy systems and other means.
-Smaller, local community energy plans may be developed, including plans for Intensification Areas and the urban expansion areas.
+In partnership with York Region, Vaughan will undertake has developed a community energy plan Municipal Energy Plan to understand the City's energy use and establish a plan to reduce demand while considering alternative energy sources, including renewable energy, on-site generation, district energy systems and other means.
+Smaller, local community energy plans may be developed, including plans for Intensification AreasStrategic Growth Areas and the urban expansion areas.
 Prior to proceeding, the City will work with York Region to establish study criteria and terms of reference for the preparation of community energy plans.
 As a major energy consumer, the industrial and manufacturing sector will also be a priority for energy conservation and efficiency.